implse/Recursion/README.md

 # Recursion

-Functions that call themselves to solve problems that are recursive in nature.
+Functions that call themselves to solve problems are recursive in nature.

-When a function calls itself, its called Recursion
+When a function calls itself, its called `Recursion`

   - Powerful substitute for iterations.(for loop)
   - Well suited to solving certain types of problems.